MontbrunPrivateCapital/TrustTAdministrationExample/README.md

 ## ChangePassword

-Change your current password by the given new password, yo should also provide new the old password.
+Change your current password by the given new password, yo should also provide the old password.

 ```C#
 var chpwr =